rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 This is a Maven project so it will install all the dependencies required for the program.

-Compile the program with IntelliJ
+_Compile the program with IntelliJ:_
 ```
 - Import the project.
 (Using the pom.xml file.)
 - Build > Build Project